bsathyamur/BankingSystem-PythonOOP/README.md

 ![pic1](https://github.com/bsathyamur/BankingSystem-PythonOOP/blob/master/class-diagram.jpg)

-The class Accounts inherits from parent class Bank.

 Once the user runs the program, an object of the class accounts class is instantiated and the user is prompted with two options - employee or customer.

 #### FOR BANK EMPLOYEE OPTION